 You need to understand the difference between nicotine and smoking

 Smoking is the number one preventable cause of death in the world.
 Current studies suggest that over one billion people will die as a result of tobacco smoking or using other tobacco-related products over the next century.
 Nicotine delivered through cigarettes causes dependence.
 However, nicotine delivered through medicinal nicotine replacement products is a regulated amount of nicotine, delivered very slowly, and with a much lower risk of addiction as compared to cigarettes.

 For people who do smoke and who are considering quitting, it is important to understand the difference between nicotine and smoking.

 “Smoking is the killer, not nicotine.”
 Leading psychologists and tobacco addiction specialists

 People who don’t understand this difference may hesitate to consider nicotine replacement therapy (NRT) or restrain their intake of NRT, which can make it harder to quit.
 When people link nicotine to cancer, they tend to avoid using various types of nicotine replacement therapies such as nicotine gum, nicotine lozenges or nicotine patches.

 The relative safety of nicotine by itself is clear from animal studies and long term observations of people who have used NRT therapy to quit smoking.
 As a result, researchers can definitively conclude that nicotine replacement therapy aids like nicotine gum, lozenges and patches, all of which contain nicotine, are safe for use, and can assist a smoker quit smoking.
-One of the key tenets to being able to quit successfully (Ways To Quit) is by increasing your knowledge about everything related to smoking and quitting.
+One of the key tenets to being able to quit successfully is by increasing your knowledge about the ways to quit smoking.
 Learning about nicotine shows that it doesn’t deserve all of the bad press it routinely gets and that our understanding of nicotine merits a more nuanced approach.